 Chief Resident’s Perspective

-Hello, and thank you for your interest in the University of Maryland Dermatology Program!
+Thank you for your interest in the University of Maryland Dermatology Program!
 We have 2-3 residency slots per year, and typically conduct our interviews of 20-30 candidates during the month of January.
-Being a smaller program, the residents are a tight-knit group and spend significant time together both at work and after hours.
+One benefit of our small program is that our residents spend significant time together, both inside and outside of work.
 Our program director, Dr. Driscoll, works very closely with us and is receptive to our ideas about how we want to tailor our residency experience to our particular interests.

-Our consult service covers the University of Maryland Hospital, including the R Adams Cowley Shock Trauma Center, which is a Level I trauma center Primary Adult Resource Center (PARC), and the Greenebaum Comprehensive Cancer Center.
-We are on call 24/7, and see the most complex medical dermatology cases in the region both as inpatients and outpatients.
+Our inpatient consult service covers the University of Maryland Medical Center, including the R Adams Cowley Shock Trauma Center and the Greenebaum Comprehensive Cancer Center.
+We are on-call 24/7, and see the most complex medical dermatology cases in the region.

-Our department is located across the street from the University of Maryland Hospital in the Professional Building, which features our academic office, conference room, main outpatient clinic, and Mohs Surgery Center.
-Residents also rotate at the Baltimore Veterans Affairs dermatology department.
-Finally, a few satellite locations help us serve the greater Baltimore area.
+Our department is located across the street from the hospital in the Redwood Building, which features our academic offices, conference room, main outpatient clinics, and Mohs Surgery Center.
+Residents also rotate at the Baltimore VA Medical Center, which is directly attached to the University of Maryland.
+Finally, our satellite clinics in Ellicott City and Millersville help us to serve the greater Baltimore area.

-With all of these different locations, our residents excel at dermatological surgery, performing surgeries their first week of residency.
-We also serve a diverse patient population, and residents gain quick experience at managing high-acuity, complex patients with conditions spanning the entire breadth of dermatology.
+With all of these different locations, our residents excel at dermatologic surgery, performing surgeries during their first week of residency.
+We also serve a diverse patient population, and residents gain experience at managing high-acuity, complex patients with conditions spanning the entire breadth of dermatology.

-Located in the heart of downtown Baltimore, our program is just a short walk from The Oriole Park at Camden Yards, The Baltimore Raven’s Stadium, and the inner harbor.
-Many of our residents live in downtown Baltimore, or in the nearby neighborhoods of Federal Hill and Fell’s Point.
+Located in the heart of downtown Baltimore, our program is just a short walk from Oriole Park at Camden Yards, the Baltimore Ravens stadium, and the Inner Harbor.
+Many of our dermatology residents live in downtown Baltimore, or in the nearby neighborhoods of Federal Hill, Locust Point, and Fell’s Point.
 However, with our program’s flexibility, we have residents and faculty who enjoy living as far away as Annapolis, Maryland, and Washington, D.C.
 A quick drive or train ride makes Philadelphia and New York City highly accessible for conferences and weekend trips alike.

-I invite you to come and take a look at our program with a medical student rotation, residency elective, or site visit.
-If you think you’d enjoy a program with strong clinical training, extensive surgical experience, and a welcoming group of faculty and residents, I encourage you to apply!
+I invite you to come and visit our program through a medical student rotation, residency elective, or site visit.
+If you think that you’d enjoy a program with strong clinical training, extensive surgical experience, and a welcoming group of faculty and residents, I encourage you to apply!